Alaska Pacific University logo

 Key Highlights

-• Founded in 1957 as Alaska Methodist University by Peter Gordon Gould, the first Alaska Native minister in the United Methodist Church.
+• Founded in 1957 as Alaska Methodist University by Peter Gordon Gould, an Alaska Native minister.

-• Renamed Alaska Pacific University in November 1978.
+• Renamed Alaska Pacific University in 1978, marking a new era of growth and regional focus.

-• Partnership with the Alaska Native Tribal Health Consortium since 2016, with an intention to become a tribal college.
+• Formed a significant partnership with the Alaska Native Tribal Health Consortium in 2016, with an intent to become a tribal college.

 Timeline